OriSegal/-orisegal-.github.ioCops-Thieves/README.md

 # Cops&Thieves

-### Cops&thieves is a mobile multiplayer game 4-10 players that is publish on google play and was develop by unity and support by Unet.
+### Cops&thieves is a mobile multiplayer game 4-10 players that is publish on google play and support by Unity Unet.

 ## description of the game:
 ### in the beginning of the game the players divide randomly  to tow teams cops and thieves